 Fresno Grizzlies Game Notes vs Modesto

+Tonight is Growers Night!
+We have some amazing jerseys and other entertaining aspects that you don't want to miss out on.

 The Grizzlies and Nuts continue their six-game series tonight.
 First pitch is scheduled for 6:50 pm PT from Chukchansi Park.
-Grizzlies RHP Brayan Castillo and Nuts RHP Joseph Hernandez are the probable starters.
+Grizzlies RHP Victor Juarez and Nuts RHP Michael Morales are the probable starters.
+I have attached the roster/game notes.
+The link below has everything needed for tonight.

+This link FresnoGrizzlies.com/media has our 2022 Media Guide, Current Roster and our Game Notes throughout this season.
+This year, you can go to the above link for all things Grizzlies Game Day Media.
+This page will be updated EVERY GAME DAY.

+LAST NIGHT: The Grizzlies played their fastest game of the season (2:10) and had the third highest-attended game in Minor League Baseball this year (11,129 - sellout).

-REVENGE OF THE SIXTH: The Fresno Grizzlies and Modesto Nuts are in the midst of their first meeting this season and are scheduled to face each other 30 times in 2022.
-So far, Modesto has taken two of the first three games in the series and Fresno will look for revenge tonight.
+MODESTO MINI FACTS: The Fresno Grizzlies and Modesto Nuts are in the midst of their first meeting this season and are scheduled to face each other 30 times in 2022.
+So far, Modesto has taken three of the first four games in the series and Fresno will look for revenge tonight.
 Last year, the Grizzlies won 11 of their 19 matchups against the Nuts, but went 6-6 at Chukchansi Park.
 Last season, the squads became part of the same league for the first time since 1988.
 At that time, Modesto was affiliated with the Athletics and were named the A's while the Grizzlies were known as the Fresno Suns and were independent.
 Now, the Nuts are associated with the Seattle Mariners organization (affiliated with the Colorado Rockies prior to Mariners) while the Grizzlies are partnered with the Rockies.
 The two cities are 96 miles away from one another if you drive by car, following the CA 99 route.
 Fresno and Modesto are one hour and 32 minutes apart, if you drive non-stop.
 The halfway point between both cities is Planada, California.

-THE FORCE IS STRONG WITH THIS ONE: Adael Amador may have just turned 19, but the Rockies #10 prospect has shown unreal potential way beyond his years.
+AMADOR WINS PLAYER OF THE WEEK: Adael Amador may have just turned 19, but the Rockies #10 prospect has shown unreal potential way beyond his years.
 Amador was acknowledged by Minor League Baseball as the California League Player of the Week for April 25 - May 1.
 His impressive series in Stockton helped the Grizzlies sweep the Ports, their second sweep of 2022.
 During the week, Amador went 11-for-26 (.423) with four homers, two doubles, seven RBI, eight runs, and four walks over six games.
 Amador was a perfect 5-for-5 when leading off, clobbering two clouts, smoking a pair of doubles, scoring all six times and walking once.
 In the first three games of the series, Amador powered four longballs, which included two leadoff shots.
 Amador went deep in three consecutive contests, the most since Colin Simpson did it in four straight games last year from July 9-14, in Stockton and San Jose.
 Overall, Amador enjoyed a trio of multi-hit games and a pair of multi-RBI and run contests at Banner Island Ballpark.
 As of today, Amador ranks in the Top 10 in nine California League offensive categories.
-Amador ranks first in total bases (52), second in slugging percentage (.612), tied for second in homers (6), tied for second in hits (29), third in OPS (1.064), fourth in batting average (.341), tied for fourth in extra base hits (11), seventh in OBP (.452) and seventh in walks (18) among all qualified hitters.
+Amador ranks tied for second in homers (6), tied for second in hits (30), third in OPS (1.040), third in total bases (53), fourth in slugging percentage (.596), fourth in batting average (.337), tied for fifth in extra base hits (11), eighth in OBP (.444) and tied for eighth in walks (18) among all qualified hitters.

-LIGHT SABERMETRICS: In 2022, the Fresno Grizzlies offense has been one of the best at the Single-A level.
-The Grizzlies lead all Single-A teams in batting average (.282), homers (31), at-bats (839), hits (237), total bases (387), slugging percentage (.461) and OPS (.820).
+ROARING ON OFFENSE: In 2022, the Fresno Grizzlies offense has been one of the best at the Single-A level.
+The Grizzlies lead all Single-A teams in batting average (.278), homers (32), at-bats (869), hits (242), total bases (395), slugging percentage (.455) and OPS (.811).
 Not only is Fresno leading some of these categories, but they are substantially higher than the rest of the level.
-The Grizzlies batting average is .25 points higher than the team in second (Fredericksburg) and their slugging percentage is .30 points higher than the next team (Rancho Cucamonga).
-They also have 25 more hits and 28 more total bases than the respected second place squads (Fredericksburg and Rancho Cucamonga again).
-Overall, the Grizzlies rank fourth in batting average, tied for fourth in OPS and seventh in slugging percentage in all of Minor League Baseball.
+The Grizzlies batting average is .20 points higher than the team in second (St. Lucie) and their slugging percentage is .25 points higher than the next team (Rancho Cucamonga).
+They also have 24 more hits and 21 more total bases than the respected second place squad (Rancho Cucamonga for both).
+Overall, the Grizzlies rank tied for sixth in batting average, ninth in OPS and 10th in slugging percentage in all of Minor League Baseball.

-CASTILLO-3PO: The Grizzlies will give the ball tonight to Brayan Castillo for the fifth time this year.
-Over his first two starts, Castillo did not allow an earned run while fanning eight over 9.2 innings.
-In his most recent outing, Castillo tied his career-high with eight strikeouts against Stockton.
-The 21-year old Dominican native enters his fifth professional season with the Colorado Rockies organization.
-At instructional ball, Castillo showed a 93-97 MPH fastball, a slider that showed more depth than tilt and a changeup in the high-80s.
-Read more about the righty on Page 2.

 MAY 8, 2022 VS. MODESTO NUTS (SEATTLE MARINERS): CHUKCHANSI PARK- 1:05 PM PT